Frequently Asked Questions

 Perhaps the best place to start is with the Calendar of Events.
 Note when a competitive event is scheduled, then contact the Match Director.
 Some Match Directors are not available via e-mail or publicly listed phone, in that case you will need to show up at the match to meet with them.
 Best to call the Range Office in case there's been an unlisted match schedule change.

 Match Directors are responsible for the handling of the event and are the primary contact point for all questions concerning their respective matches.
 He (or she) will be happy to explain what is required for you to participate in the match.
 Don't expect to necessarily show up and participate in the event that day.
-Match Directors may wish to assess your skill level and training or may not accept participants without member sponsorship or club affiliation.
+Match Directors may wish to assess your skill level and training or may not accept participants without member sponsorship or Club affiliation.
 Index

 What else is available besides a place to shoot?